matthewm8m/c-sharp-tutorials/lectures/1-variables/1-hello-world/readme.md

 # Hello World!

-In this lecture, you will learn how to create the simplest C# console application.
+In this lecture, we will learn how to create the simplest C# console application.
 First, we will cover the actual source code required to program the application.
 Second, we will cover how to create such a project and run it using the .NET Core Framework.
 References to any C# code used are listed at the bottom of this document.

 ## Setup